Can you transfer files with Chrome Remote Desktop?

 Step 1.
 Open the main interface of Google Drive, find and click My Drive in the left sidebar, click My Drive again, and select Upload files or Upload folder in the expanded menu.

 Step 2.
-For example, click Upload files, a window will pop up automatically, select the file you want to upload and click Open in the lower-right corner.
+For example, click Upload files, and a window will pop up automatically.
+Select the file you want to upload and click Open in the lower-right corner.

 Step 3.
 You can see the file upload progress in the lower right corner.
 After the upload is completed, you can find the file in the main interface.

-How can you transfer files with Chrome Remote Desktop?
-After reading this tutorial, it should not be difficult for you anymore.
+This tutorial mainly guides you on how to transfer files using Chrome Remote Desktop.
 File transfer can be realized only if you can set up Chrome Remote Desktop according to the operating steps and ensure that the two computers can be connected remotely normally.
-If you think that transferring files with Chrome Remote Desktop is too troublesome for you, we also provide you with another option, Google Drive.
+If you think that transferring files with Chrome Remote Desktop is too troublesome for you, we also provide you with two more options, AnyViewer, and Google Drive.
 In this case, you can choose one according to your preference.